Pre-flight Background Estimates for COSI: Background simulation

 \subsection{South Atlantic Anomaly (SAA)}

 The South Atlantic Anomaly (SAA) is a region where the inner Van Allen radiation belt is closest to Earth's surface.
 Satellites passing through this area experience high levels of radiation, primarily from protons and electrons.
 Typically, scientific observations are paused while a satellite traverses the SAA, although some diagnostic data may still be collected.
 Protons interacting with the satellite can generate both short and long-lived radioisotopes, which decay after the observation resumes, contributing to the overall background.
 To model the creation and decay of these isotopes, the initial step is to estimate the SAA spectrum along a specific orbit.
-Since we do not plan to use data taken during SAA passages, we did not simulate the trapped electrons component.
+Since we do not plan to use data taken during SAA passages, we did not simulate the trapped electron component, as these electrons have too low energies ($<$ a few MeV) to induce spallation reactions and only generate prompt emission.

 The spectrum of the trapped protons is generated using the model IRENE AP9 v1.57.004\footnote{\url{https://www.vdl.afrl.af.mil/programs/ae9ap9}}~\citep{Ginet2013}.
-The expected differential flux is computed for every 15s of orbit (see Figure~\ref{fig:SAAinputs} for one SAA passage) and then integrated over the energy to get the rate as function of time that MEGAlib will interpret as a light curve (see Figure~\ref{fig:SAALC}).
+The expected differential flux is computed for every 15s of orbit between March and May 2027 (see Figure~\ref{fig:SAAinputs} for one SAA passage) and then integrated over the energy to get the rate as function of time that MEGAlib will interpret as a light curve (see Figure~\ref{fig:SAALC}).
 This light curve will simulate the passage of the satellite through the SAA.
 For the COSI orbit, the duration of an SAA passage is around 17.5~min.
 This time is estimated with the condition that the flux of the trapped protons is not equal to zero.
 One could increase this lower flux boundary to limit the cut in the data but for the purpose of this work we choose to use this strict condition when removing the SAA passages in the simulated data.